rolling-scopes-school/aws/aws-fundamentals/README.md

 We are excited to have you on this journey and look forward to supporting you in your learning.
 Let's get started!

+## Warning about SkillBuilder links
+The SkillBuilder site has very strange behavior with referer handling.
+So you will be correctly redirected if you click at SkillBuilder link from https://github.com/rolling-scopes-school/aws/aws-fundamentals.
+But you will get 403 error page if you click SkillBuilder link from https://github.com/rolling-scopes-school/aws/blob/main/aws-fundamentals/README.md.

 ## Schedule

 ### RS APP Schedule